13 Gong Styles

 The Dora gong has a long lasting resonance and is used for Buddhist memorials because the sound is thought to reach the ¨other shore¨ of the pure land, or the afterlife.

-A dora gong can be hard to find, and the only ones I have seen sold are sold as antique gongs.
+A dora gong can be hard to find, and the only ones I have seen sold are sold as antique gongs and occasionally I will see them online.

 Opera Gong or Tiger Gong